 AAA was founded in 1902 as a nonprofit federation of clubs and currently has 56 million members in the United States and Canada.

 AAA uses Experian ProtectMyID to provide members and consumers with identity theft protection.
-Experian provides information, analytical tools, and marketing services.
+Experian, one of three major credit bureaus, provides information services, analytical tools, and marketing services.

 With ProtectMyID, customers can obtain identity theft insurance, lost wallet protection, real-time fraud alerts, dark web surveillance, social security number monitoring, child identity monitoring, fraud resolution support, and more.

 Keep reading to learn more about AAA's ProtectMyID services and to view customer reviews.

 AAA offers three identity protection plans that consumers can choose from.
 The ProtectMyID Essential Coverage plan is free for those who have an AAA membership while the ProtectMyID Deluxe Coverage plan costs $10.95 per month and the ProtectMyID Platinum Coverage plan costs $15.95 per month.

 These plan options are priced relatively low when compared to the prices of other companies in the identity theft protection industry.